top of page

 Joan’s Cuisine serves a mixture of budget friendly local dishes as well as a mouth-watering paella which is a must try.
 If you’re looking for western food head to Fat Cat for amazing pizza!

-Top Tips For Travelling The Philippines
+Tips For Travelling To Port Barton

 Final Thoughts on Port Barton (Itaytay) Beach

-Port Barton was our favourite place on Palawan and not to be skipped in our opinion.
+The Port Barton Beach area was our favourite place on Palawan and not to be skipped in our opinion.
 When you arrive in the local town you can’t miss Itaytay Beach, a central hub of the town with vibrant bars and restaurants.
 It’s also the best place to watch world class sunsets.

 You can enjoy the soft sand, picturesque palm trees and calm water all in a local setting.
-You need to watch out for Jellyfish and you will see signs telling you what to do if you get stung but don’t let this put you enjoying the beach even if you don’t go for a swim.
+You need to watch out for the Box Jellyfish and you will see signs telling you what to do if you get stung but don’t let this put you enjoying the beach even if you don’t go for a swim.

 Cloudy Day at Port Barton Beach